National Confidential Inquiry into Suicide and Homicide by People with Mental Illness

 WHAT'S NEW - Inquiry update

 NCISH will be holding its annual report launch conference on 10th October 2017 at MANDEC.
-For details of the event click here
+For details of the event and to book a place click here

 *** Updated version of our toolkit ‘Safer Services: A Toolkit for Specialist Mental Health Services and Primary Care’ ***